 Kaunas is 200 km from Klaipėda Sea Port

 The international competitiveness of Kaunas in the transport and logistics sector is to a large extent determined by its geographical position.
 Kaunas offers perfect logistics access by road, rail and air.
 It is situated at the geographical centre of Lithuania and on the crossroads of modalities.
 Kaunas is one of the most important transport centres in the European Union, linking the EU with the East.
-Kaunas offers modern business spaces – more than 97 square metres of office space and about 280 square metres of manufacturing and warehousing premises.
+Kaunas offers more than 1,14 million square metres of modern manufacturing and warehousing premises.
 Kaunas Free Economic Zone (FEZ) is a good location to set up logistics facilities.
 It provides lower costs and offers a total of 294 hectares for logistics and manufacturing.

 Kaunas free economic zone